 1).
 Use Lock-In Plug

 People think that all plugs are the same but that isn’t true.
 Some plugs are much harder to unplug than others.
 One example is the Lock-In Plug.
-As the company’s name suggests, LockinPlug has a plug that locks into place when you attach it to an outlet.
+It is a plug that locks into place when you attach it to an outlet.

 It comes with a hook that keeps it secure.
 To remove the plug, you have to press the release button.
 An adult that doesn’t know about this button won’t know how to remove this plug.
 You can also trust it to confuse children.

 You don’t have to restrict yourself to this brand.
-According to NMOA, these products are very useful in sensitive situations where the consumer cannot afford to have their power cord unplugged.
+These products are very useful in sensitive situations where the consumer cannot afford to have their power cord unplugged.
 People use them for everything from vacuums and refrigerators to computers and security systems.
 For that reason, it won’t take you long to find a locking plug on the market.
 There are plenty to choose from.

 2).
 Use Covers